PhD, Economics, Purdue University, 1981

-James D. Shilling is the Michael J. Horne Chair in Real Estate Studies at DePaul University.
+James D. Shilling is the George L. Ruff Endowed Chair in the Real Estate Center at DePaul University.
 A prolific scholar, Shilling has produced more than 80 journal articles, studies, books and book chapters.
 His work has examined real estate investment trusts and the role of real estate in institutional investors' portfolios; mortgage securitization; commercial mortgage default, real estate asset pricing, housing finance and urban economics.

 Professor Shilling holds a bachelor's degree from Otterbein College and earned master's and doctoral degrees in economics from Purdue University.
 He was a member of the University of Wisconsin's faculty between 1990 and 2006 where he was the James A. Graaskamp Professor of Real Estate and Urban Land Economics.
 In addition, he taught at Cambridge University, where he held the Grosvenor Professor of Real Estate Finance in the Department of Land Economy.
 He previously lectured at the University of Pennsylvania's Wharton School and Louisiana State University.
 He has also worked for the Federal Home Loan Bank Board.